-At December 31, 2011 and 2010, the Company had \$222,000 of restricted cash that serves as collateral for the full amount of an irrevocable standby letter of credit.
-The letter of credit serves as additional security under the lease extension relating to the Company's office space in New York City that expires in February 2021.
+As of December 31, 2012 and 2011, the Company had \$222,000 of restricted cash that serves as collateral for an irrevocable standby letter of credit.
+The letter of credit serves as additional security under the lease extension relating to the Company's office space in New York City that expires February 2021.